mmoamenn/Assertive-Touch/README.md

-# FloatingShortcutButton_Android
+# Assertive Touch in Android

-Android library shows a floating button in the app screen, you can drag and drop the button in any place of the screen and on press it navigate to any place in the app.
+Assertive Touch is a library that lets you create a floating button which shows in your app screens.
+You can drag and drop it anywhere in your application and you can configure it on runtime to navigate through your predefined shortcuts.

 **Sample**

  ![Floating Shortcut button](https://github.com/mmoamenn/FloatingShortcutButton_Android/blob/master/samples/floating_example.gif)

 **Installing**

  Add it in your root build.gradle at the end of repositories: